DigitalPublishingToolkit/NN09/md/10Rules.md

 travel to the American continent in a matter of hours, spanning a distance not even kings used to be able to conquer.
-We gain positive freedom by creating new opportunities: expanding our range, increasing our efficiency, or refining our control mechanisms, for example.
+We gain positive freedom by creating new opportunities: expanding our range, increasing our efficiency, or refining our control mechanisms.

 It is not primarily the internet that provides these freedoms; we also give them ourselves, to one another.
 The internet and the query are